-The OU-TU School of Community Medicine physician assistant program is proud to offer an outstanding and unique educational experience for future physician assistants who are committed to primary care and the underserved in Oklahoma.
-The program represents a joint effort between the University of Oklahoma and The University of Tulsa to provide one of the strongest primary care PA programs in the country.
+The OU-TU School of Community Medicine Physician Assistant Program is proud to offer an outstanding and unique educational experience for future physician assistants who are committed to primary care and the underserved in Oklahoma.
+The program provides one of the strongest primary care PA programs in the country.

 During the first semester of our 30-month program, students will collaborate in an interdisciplinary environment with other students and faculty at the week-long Summer Institute.
 The Summer Institute focuses on underserved care and available resources throughout the Tulsa community.
 PA students also attend the Bedlam evening clinic throughout their first year.
 This student-run free clinic provides much needed care to uninsured patients from northeast Oklahoma.
-These distinct opportunities further supplement the curriculum covered in Public Health, Professional Issues in Medicine and Health, and the Underserved module in Clinical Medicine.
+These distinct opportunities further supplement the curriculum covered in Concepts of Community Medicine, Professional Issues in Medicine and Health, and the Underserved module in Clinical Medicine.

 During the second year, students attend Student Academy which is comprised of monthly interdisciplinary seminars over chronic disease management with emphasis on evidence-based treatment algorithms and hands-on clinical skill development.
 Students then integrate this learning into their twice-monthly longitudinal clinic experience at OU Physicians Family Medicine Clinic.
 This Physician Assistant Longitudinal (PAL) student clinic allows students to manage their own panel of patients, providing a continuous care experience for chronic disease management.